 The last thing any teacher needs at this time of year is a cold or virus.
-Put together a little “stay well” kit and stock it with Airborne, a travel size hand sanitizer, some throat lozenges, a travel pack of tissues, a soothing tea, and some ibuprofen.
+Put together a little “stay well” kit and stock it with Airborne, a travel-size hand sanitizer, some throat lozenges, a travel pack of tissues, a soothing tea, and some ibuprofen.

 11. Give them a little escape.

 Teaching sometimes involves a lot of heavy reading.
-If you have any magazines that are wonderful escapes from reality, like travel or decorating magazines or gossip magazine, pass them on to your teammate.
+If you have any magazines that are wonderful escapes from reality, like travel or decorating magazines or gossip magazines, pass them on to your teammate.
 Just five minutes of escape into a different world can help anyone refresh.

-12. Leave them a little note (and note pad).
+12. Leave them a little note (and notepad).

 Most teachers I know are prolific note-takers.
 Give them a holiday-themed stack of sticky notes or a notepad to remind them that, indeed, it’s holiday season outside of the four walls of their classroom.
-Check the Target Dollar Spot or Michaels or find these super affordable ones at Current.
+Check the Target Dollar Spot or Michaels or find these super-affordable ones at Current.

 13. Freshen up their space.

 Wet boots, mittens, hats, and extra layers of clothing don’t exactly leave the fragrance of springtime freshness in the classroom.
-Room sprays, essential oil diffusers, and wax melters help your room smell a little more like home and a lot less like a locker room.
+Room sprays, essential oil diffusers, and wax melters help a room smell a little more like home and a lot less like a locker room.
 Choose a seasonal favorite, like peppermint, evergreen, or cinnamon, and one of these adorable Wallflowers plug-ins, shown above.

 14. Give them a cozy treat for their feet.

 Who can resist a festive pair of holiday socks?
-These cuties are only $12 for 6 pairs!
+These cuties are only $12 for six pairs!
 Even if no one else can see them, knowing they’re tucked into your favorite pair of boots will put a little spring in anyone’s step.

 How do you pay it forward to your teaching colleagues?
 We’d love to hear in the comments.